Superstition By D.I. Jolly

 “Life is gorgeous.”

-Martha, on the other hand, had just packed up her desk at work and was about to head out to get some groceries and go home and all she could think was.
+Martha, on the other hand, had just packed up her desk and was about to head home via the super market, and all she could think was.

 “Same shit, different day.”

 So when standing side by side in a supermarket, the only reason they even gave each other a second thought, was because they both stopped to consider the ladder they’d have to walk under to get out of the store.
-Dan glanced at the woman, cocked a smile and even winked as he said.
+Dan glanced at the woman, cocked a smile and said.

 Martha’s eyes had already begun to roll before she smelled the booze on his breath.
 She considered pointing out what time it was, but decided it wasn’t worth it, so simply said.